 Establishing ideal business or office hours isn’t easy because you have to ensure that you have adequate staffing for all of your opening hours.
 Also, you don’t want to be open during periods of time in which you aren’t getting much foot traffic.

 Here are several pointers to help you decide when your business should stay open.

+- Be Customer-Centered.
 You should be open when your customers are ready to shop.
 So ask them directly.
 Try posting a poll or survey on social media or your business website.

-Or you can set up a quick voting station at your venue (e.g have two jars with two versions of opening hours and color-coded marbles to throw in as a vote).
+- Balance The Needs of Your Staff.
 Your hours have to work for your staff as well.
 Take that into consideration when you hire people and plan working shifts.

-Also, don’t spread workers too thin.
-There should be enough people to serve your customers during the busiest times.
+- Build in Some Flexibility.
 Don’t be so rigid with your hours that you miss out on new business.
 For example, you could plan to extend your hours during the holidays, especially if you live in a touristy area.
-Another option is to allow shopping by appointment only one or two days per week.

 Remember, a well-displayed business hour is like a friendly wave saying, “We’re open for business – come on in!”